pulumi/docs/content/docs/tutorials/aws/aws-ts-s3-lambda-copyzip.md

 ---
-title: "Serverless App to Copy and Zip S3 Objects Between Buckets"
+title: "Serverless App to Copy and Zip Objects Between Amazon S3 Buckets"
 no_edit_this_page: true
 ---